John Kingsbury

 John Kingsbury (died September 12, 1660) was an early resident of Watertown, Massachusetts and a founder of Dedham, Massachusetts.
 He represented Dedham in the Great and General Court in 1647.

 Public service

 Kingsbury was admitted as a freeman in Watertown on March 3, 1635/6 and settled in Dedham in 1636.
 He was one of the 12 men who petitioned the General Court to incorporate Dedham as a separate town, though they asked for it to be called Contentment.

 He held various town offices in Dedham, including pound keeper.
 Kingsbury was a town proprietor and was elected to the very first board of selectmen in 1639.
 He served as selectman for 12 years in total.
-Kingsbury also signed the Town Covenant.
+Kingsbury also signed the Dedham Covenant.
 He was appointed by the Massachusetts Bay Colony to end small causes.